Dynamically loading types from assembly files in .NET Core and Standard

 The code in our test is now much clearer:

-var interfaceAssemblyPath = Path.Combine(AppDomain.CurrentDomain.BaseDirectory, "TestInterfaceLibrary.dll");
+var interfaceAssemblyPath = Path.Combine(AppDomain.CurrentDomain.BaseDirectory, "TestInterfaceLibrary.dll");and the result is

 var implementationAssemblyPath = Path.Combine(AppDomain.CurrentDomain.BaseDirectory, "TestImplementationLibrary.dll");